FilOzone/payments/tools/README.md

-# Filecoin Payment services Tools
+# Filecoin Payment Services Tools

 A place for all tools related to deploying, upgrading, and managing the Payments contract.